LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 At this point, it becomes desirable to provide an approximation that describes the dependence of the median subhalo concentrations on the distance to the host halo centre and the subhalo maximum circular velocity.
 As in~\cite{Moline17}, we propose a parametrization for the $c_{\rm V}(V_{\rm max}, x_{\rm sub})$ relation, based on the results above:

-where $c_{0} = 1.12 \times 10^5$, $a_{i}=\left\{-0.95, \, -0.55, \, -0.32 \right\}$ and $b = -1.78$.
+where $c_{0} = 1.12 \times 10^5$, $a_{i}=\left\{{-0.9512, \, -0.5538, \, -0.3221} \right\}$ and $b = {-1.7828}$.

 In Fig.~\ref{fig:cv-Vmax-z0} we show the results of this fit together with the median concentration values from Phi-4096, ShinUchuu and Uchuu simulations, for all the radial bins considered in our work.
-The fit works well in the subhalo $V_{\rm max}$ range $8$~km s$^{-1}$ $\lesssim V_{\rm max} \lesssim 1500$~km s$^{-1}$, its accuracy being better than 5 per cent at all $V_{\rm max}$ values within this range and distances to the host halo centre.
+The fit works well in the subhalo $V_{\rm max}$ range $8$~km s$^{-1}$ $\lesssim V_{\rm max} \lesssim 1500$~km s$^{-1}$ and the subhalo $x_{\rm sub}$ range $0.02 \lesssim x_{\rm sub} \lesssim 1.0$, its accuracy being better than 5 per cent at all $V_{\rm max}$ values within this range and distances to the host halo centre.
 For comparison, we also show the \citet{Moline17} parametrization with the dashed lines obtained with data from the VL-II~\citep{Diemand08} and ELVIS~\citep{ELVIS1} N-body simulations.
-These simulations provided subhalo data up to $V_{\rm max} \simeq 100$ km s$^{-1}$.\footnote{In \cite{Moline17}, in order to reduce the uncertainties when extrapolating outside the range probed by the simulations, the authors used results for more massive {\it haloes} in the BolshoiP simulation \citep{BolshoiP16}.} Note that our fit has a similar $V_{\rm max}$ behaviour to that in \cite{Moline17} below $V_{\rm max} \simeq 100$, however the overall normalisation is different for each radial bin.
-Moreover, we see important differences in the range probed by Uchuu at the highest $V_{\rm max}$ values.
-Together, both ShinUchuu and Uchuu simulations cover high $V_{\rm max}$ values ($40$~km s$^{-1}$ $\lesssim V_{\rm max} \lesssim 1500$~km s$^{-1}$), not only reaching values more than an order of magnitude above the ones probed in \cite{Moline17}, but also with superb statistics.
+We recall that these simulations only describe substructures in MW-like haloes, $\sim$[7 $\times 10^{11} -$ 2 $\times 10^{12}]~h^{-1}$ M$_{\odot}$, and provide subhalo data up to $V_{\rm max} \simeq 30$ km s$^{-1}$ for the innermost radial bin (red symbols), $V_{\rm max} \simeq 60$ km s$^{-1}$ for both the intermediate radial bin (magenta) and the outermost one (green), and $V_{\rm max} \simeq 70$ km s$^{-1}$ for haloes\footnote{In \cite{Moline17}, in order to reduce the uncertainties when extrapolating outside the range probed by the VL-II and ELVIS simulations, the authors used BolshoiP simulation \citep{BolshoiP16} results for more massive {\it haloes}.}; while in this work we are considering {\it all} host haloes (yet with $V_{\rm max}$ values above the corresponding cut) provided by the Uchuu and Phi-4096 simulations.
+These, we remind, cover a very wide halo mass range, $\sim$[$10^{7} -$ 8.8 $\times 10^{14}]~h^{-1}$ M$_{\odot}$, which explains the observed differences between both the new and the old parametrizations.
+Our fit has a similar $V_{\rm max}$ behaviour to that in \cite{Moline17} below $V_{\rm max} \simeq 100$ km s$^{-1}$, however the overall normalisation is different for each radial bin.
+This is due to the dependence of the subhalo concentration on the host halo mass (as we will see below) when the analysis is performed for different host halo masses and distances to host halo centre.
+When these dependencies are not taken into account, both fits coincide in the range of subhalo masses ($V_{\rm max}$) covered by the simulations used in \cite{Moline17} (see Section~\ref{subsec:concentration-z}).
+In this work, we do not include the dependence of the subhalo concentration on the host halo mass in our fit, which will be explored in detail in a future study.
+Together, both ShinUchuu and Uchuu simulations cover high $V_{\rm max}$ values ($40$~km s$^{-1}$ $\lesssim V_{\rm max} \lesssim 1500$~km s$^{-1}$), which allows us to provide a fit reaching values more than an order of magnitude above the ones probed in \cite{Moline17} with superb statistics.

 Similarly to what has been done for subhaloes in Eq.~\ref{eq:cv-fit}, we obtain a fit for field haloes based also on data from Phi-4096, ShinUchuu and Uchuu (black symbols in Fig.~\ref{fig:cv-Vmax-z0}):